Mental Health Disorders - Business Diversity & Inclusion

 There is a pressing need to empower and encourage individuals to understand that the terms “Diversity and Inclusion”are not just words on paper or buzz words, but words that define the culture of the organization that brings about change and with change brings about better understanding and learning.
 Thisinteractiveprogramis about that understanding where you will experience and come face to facethat Sometimes facing the Fear of the Unknown is facing yourself and that Not letting others form your opinion about mental health but doing it yourself as you are a professional is not so easy.
 When a team creates a sense of identity, clear purpose and shared corevaluesit will come to understand that its actions can put the Company’s name and reputation at risk if it is not careful.

 To the human ear the three most beautiful wordsare, “I Love You” and to an employer the three most terrifyingwords are, “Mental Health disorder”.
-With those three words the imagination and Stigma Mistaken Identity takes over with an irrational fear of To tell or not to tell that is a 2 edged sword question.
+With those three words the imagination and Stigma Mistaken Identity takes over with an irrational fear of to tell or not to tell that is a 2-edged sword question.
 We will then be introduced to the Immersion Theater Presents: The Terror That Lurks Beneathwhere The Trial takes place.
-Expert witnesses (participants) for the prosecution is to provide condemning testimony against the Mental Health disorder person that has committed no crime.To see the Prosecutor, hold up a mirror.
+Expert witnesses (participants) for the prosecution are to provide condemning testimony against the Mental Health disorder person that has committed no crime.To see the Prosecutor, hold up a mirror.

 Something special will be planned that will bring the world of the hypothetical to life and all of this will be summed up into one single sentence.